State of Swift 2026

 When: Q2-Q3 2026 (alongside Swift 6.3 or 6.4)

 Action: Begin planning cross-platform architecture with Swift as the universal logic language.
-Prototype shared business logic layers and evaluate Skip for UI mapping vs. the official SDK for direct compilation.
+Prototype shared business logic layers and review Skip for UI mapping vs. the official SDK for direct compilation.

 3. Swift 7 and Breaking Changes